What is an angiography?

 What happens during an angiography?

 First, a catheter is inserted into one of your arteries, depending on the area which needs to be examined.
-Through this catheter, a dye is administered to contrast the area that needs to be visualised.
+Through the catheter, a dye is administered to contrast the area that needs to be visualised.
 The catheter is then guided through the arterial system to the area which needs to be examined.
 X-rays are then taken as the contrast dye flows through the blood vessels.

 Why is an angiography performed?